hyperledger/fabric/docs/source/commands/peerlifecycle.md

 ## peer lifecycle chaincode querycommitted
 ```
-Query the committed chaincode definitions by channel on a peer.
+[DEPRECATED] Query the committed chaincode definitions by channel on a peer.
 Optional: provide a chaincode name to query a specific definition.
+Instead of this command, use "peercli lifecycle chaincode querycommitted".

 Usage:
   peer lifecycle chaincode querycommitted [flags]